All the information on this page is true for the 2022 -2023 season.

 Tips for Biblical Presentation

-- This is the only event this year in which you can bring a designated prop into the room.
-Think creatively about how to use the cloth to separate your characters and enhance your acting.
+- This is the only event this year in which you can bring designated props into the room.
+Think creatively about what props you will bring to separate your characters and enhance your acting.

 - If possible, pick verses that you really want to share, and that you and the judge can relate to.